The Purple Belt Paradigm

 Plainly speaking, anyone who has punched another human in the skull with a bare hand can tell you - it hurts when you hit.
 Knowing this, it is easy to see why a striking principle like Bēng, is so prevalent in the martial arts.

 One might be better served destroying an enemy in a soft target, rather than risk the injury of straight on face punching.
-This can be seen in other Mantis Boxing techniques aimed at the head region using alternate hand shapes: White Snake Spits Tongue, Spear Hand, Thrust Palm, Ear Claw, Slant Chop.
+This can be seen in other Mantis Boxing techniques aimed at the head region using alternate hand shapes: White Snake Spits Tongue, Spear Hand, Thrust Palm, Ear Claw.

 Strike (Dǎ 打)